||| Perfect Interior Design Wall Art Photo Prints For Your Home |||

 Enjoy our newest blog article HOW TO CREATE STUNNING WALL ART WITH BLACK AND WHITE ANIMAL PICTURES

 A: Mountain lions have the largest range of any mammal in the Western Hemisphere.
 In North America, they can be found from Canada, California, and also Texas, down to Argentina.

 A: Mountain lions are also referred to as the cougar, catamount, panther, and puma.

-A: Our black and white mountain lion fine art photo prints are available for purchase through our online art gallery.
+A: Your favorite mountain lion image is available for purchase through our online art gallery.
 Contact us for size details and price quotes.

-A: When photographing mountain lions in the wild, move very slowly and stay calm keeping eye contact at all times as much time as possible with these big cats.
+A: When taking videos and photographing mountain lions in the wild, move very slowly and stay calm keeping eye contact at all times as much time as possible with these big cats.
 If you see resistance, move away; NEVER FORCE YOUR presence.
-They move in lightning speeds so make sure to use very high shutter speed.
+They move at lightning speeds so make sure to use a very high shutter speed.